deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 ---

 *previous* - [mnist for deep-belief networks](../mnist-tutorial.html)
-# iris flower dataset tutorial
+# Iris Flower Dataset Tutorial

 The Iris flower dataset is widely used in machine learning to test classification techniques.
 We will use it to verify the effectiveness of our neural nets.